hashgraph/hedera-local-node/README.md

             --l or --limits to enable/disable the JSON-RPC relay rate limits.
 Defaults to true.
             --dev to enable/disable developer mode.
             --turbo to enable/disable turbo mode.
-    stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+            --balance to set starting hbar balance of the created accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
         options:
             --h or --host to override the default host.
+            --balance to set starting hbar balance of the created accounts.
 ```

 Note: Generated accounts are 3 types.
 All of them are usable via HederaSDK or @hashgraph/hethers.
 Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.